hyperflow-wms/hyperflow/README.md

 * Start the redis server
 * Run example workflows in the `test` directory, e.g. node splitter.test.js
 * Look at sample workflows in the `workflows` directory
+* Look at example functions invoked from workflow tasks in the `functions` directory

 ##Workflow model